California Refinancing Expert Explains New Home Affordable Refinance Program

-California Refinancing Expert Joe Childs jr. explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage that their house it worth called HARP 2.0.
+California Refinancing Expert Ralph Easterling explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.

-Lake Forest, CA -- (SBWIRE) -- 05/09/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
+Vallejo, CA -- (SBWIRE) -- 05/17/2012 -- Help has finally arrived for California home owners whose property values have dropped over the past couple of years.
 In order to lower costs of mortgage installments today and get a good fixed rate plan underway for repayment, many people are turning to the Home Affordable Refinance Program (HARP or HARP 2.0), also known as the Making Home Affordable Program.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.

-Joe Childs jr., a Lake Forest, California based mortgage consultant, has released a new web site at: http://childsmortgage.com designed to remove the confusion about this latest government program.
+Ralph Easterling, a Vallejo, California based mortgage consultant, has released a new web site at: http://harphelpsyou.com designed to remove the confusion about this latest government program.

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: